Reviews You Can Rely On

 There are two factors to be aware of that will impact how much you can charge each day:

-• Assume 60% Efficiency — no solar panels are 100% efficient at charging a power station.
-Many people suggest 75% efficiency is a good rule of thumb for solar panel efficiency, but our detailed tests of portable solar panels used with power stations show the top panels only deliver about 60% efficiency.
+• Assume 80% Efficiency — no solar panels are 100% efficient at charging a power station.
+Many people suggest 75% efficiency is a good rule of thumb for solar panel efficiency.
+The best solar panels we've tested deliver about 85% efficiency (and the worst offer less than 60% efficiency).
+Assuming you buy one of the more efficient panels, we'll use 80% efficiency in our calculations.
+Refer to our detailed tests of solar panels for power stations for more info.

 • Assume 4-6 Peak Sun Hours Per Day — solar charging mostly occurs during “peak sun hours,” when the sun is higher in the sky and shining more directly down.
 Cloud cover and obstructions like trees also present challenges.
 If you are camping in the desert, you might be able to count on a lot more peak sun hours each day, but 4-6 hours is a good rule of thumb.

 Minimum of 200 watts Solar per 1,000 Wh Power Capacity.
 A reasonable strategy is to obtain a 200 watt solar panel, and see how it goes.
-With a 200 watt solar panel you'll need 8.4 hours of peak sun each day to fully charge each 1,000 Wh of power station capacity (200w x 8.4 hrs x 0.6 = 1,008).
-But, most people are not using 100% of their battery power each day, so if you only draw down on a typical day to 40% of a 1,000 Wh capacity power station, then a 200 watt panel can top you off each day with a normal level of 5 hours of peak sun.
+With a 200 watt solar panel you'll need 6.3 hours of peak sun each day to fully charge each 1,000 Wh of power station capacity (200W x 6.3 hrs x 0.8 = 1,008).
+But, most people are not using 100% of their battery power each day, so if you only draw down on a typical day to 40% of a 1,000 Wh capacity power station, then a 200 watt panel can top you off each day with just 2.5 hours of peak sun.

 How to use 200 watt solar to extend your power duration on a 3-day weekend camping trip.
 Let's say you have a 2,000 Wh capacity power station, and you are heading for a family off-grid camping trip where you arrive on Friday afternoon and head back home on Sunday afternoon.
 The weather forecast is sunny and clear skies.
-You expect to use 30% of that battery capacity (600 Wh) on Friday afternoon and evening, then 80% of capacity on Saturday (1600 Wh), and another 30% on Sunday (600 Wh).
-That adds up to 3,000 Wh of power, which is 50% more than your 2,000 Wh capacity.
+You expect to use 20% of the battery capacity (400 Wh) on Friday afternoon and evening, then 80% of capacity on Saturday (1600 Wh), and another 30% on Sunday (600 Wh).
+That adds up to 2,600 Wh of power, which is more than your 2,000 Wh capacity.

 Will a single 200 watt solar panel get you through it?